Philip Berg: Biography

 After Brandwein's death in 1969, Berg returned to the United States and began working again with his former secretary (and future wife) Karen, on the condition that she let him teach her Kabbalah, a discipline he claimed was reserved exclusively for men.
 In 1971, Philip and Karen married and traveled to Israel.
 It was there that they changed their surname from Gruberger to Berg, as it was a common practice to shorten a European Jewish surname upon moving to Israel.
 In 1973, the Bergs returned to Queens, New York, where they established their full-time headquarters during the 1980s.

 Berg, who had been ill since suffering a stroke in 2004, died on September 16, 2013.
 He was generally reported to be 86 (although the Los Angeles Times reported that according to public records he was 84).
 He is survived by his wife Karen and two sons, Yehuda and Michael, who have led the Kabbalah Centre since his stroke.
-They and their mother, Karen were also excomunicated.
 Besides these two children Berg also had eight children from his first marriage that renounced Berg and his teachings.